GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: The Proposed Model

 For enhanced stability and computational efficiency, we employ a fixed diagonal matrix:

-This structure also naturally accommodates the multi-time-scale characteristics of trajectory data, ranging from short-term frequent check-ins to long-term behavioral patterns.
-To compensate for the limitation of a diagonal $\text{A}$, which lacks cross-channel coupling, we implement dynamic channel modulation on the input side through context-driven selective gating.
+This structure naturally accommodates the multi-time-scale characteristics of trajectory data, ranging from short-term frequent check-ins to long-term behavioral patterns.
+To address the lack of cross-channel mixing in the diagonal matrix $\mathbf{A}$, which lacks cross-channel coupling, we implement dynamic channel modulation on the input side through context-driven selective gating.

-The step size $\Delta t$ is dynamically generated based on the Euclidean features $\text{u}_c$:
+The step size $\delta t$ is dynamically generated based on the Euclidean features $\mathbf{u}_c$: